jerrodmpackard/Weather-Sprint/README.md

 Jerrod Packard
 Weather Sprint

+December 7 - End of day:
+    - Added days of the week to 5 day forecast
+    - Began working on adding favorites functionality with local storage

-December 6 - End of day;
+December 6 - End of day:
     - Got all 5 day forecast fetches working
     - Added off canvas favorites menu
     - Worked on JS to change favorites icon on click